AudioKit/ROMPlayer/README.md

 The AudioKit FM Player is built with this code:
 [Download in App Store here](https://itunes.apple.com/us/app/fm-player-classic-dx-synths/id1307785646?ls=1&mt=8).

-## New AKSampler Branch ##
+## New AKSampler Version ##
-This code is powered by the new AKSampler code written by Shane Dune.
-It currently does not use CocoaPods to add AudioKit.
+This updated code is powered by the new, superior [AKSampler](https://github.com/AudioKit/AudioKit/blob/v4.2/Documentation/AKSampler.md) code written by Shane Dunne.
+Special thanks to [Shane Dunne](https://github.com/getdunne) for his great work in making this happen.
+There is a [legacy branch](https://github.com/AudioKit/ROMPlayer/tree/legacy-avsampler) for the previous code based on Apple's sample-playback code.
+The legacy code plays EXS files.
+While this new code plays SFZ files.

+Shane has also documented tips for [preparing samples](https://github.com/AudioKit/AudioKit/blob/v4.2/Documentation/PreparingSampleSets.md) to use with the new AKSampler.

 ## Code Features